-Class Schedule - 900 Hours Advanced Welding Program Description
+Course Schedule- 1300 Hours Master Welder Program Description

-Advanced Welding Program: The welding program is approximately 26 weeks, 900 hours, intensive practical and theorem class.
-This course is designed for the beginner welder to the welder with some experience.
+Master Welder Program: This welding program is an intensive, hands-on practical and theorem class of approximately 36 weeks, 1300 hours.
+This course is designed for the beginner welder to the welder with some experience and includes a choice of welding track: Advanced Structural Welding or Advanced Pipe Welding.